Chapter Two

 Gavin never went anywhere without his knife.

 Slowly, the rest of the room came into focus.
-The small sofa was overturned, arrows and bullet holes riddled the walls, and plates were smashed across the ground.
+The small sofa was overturned, bullet holes riddled the walls, and plates were smashed across the ground.
 Blood was splattered over the white carpet.
 The smell of gunpowder, blood, and electricity filled the air.

 Fable’s heart pounded in her chest as memories from two years ago flared through her mind, filling her head with explosions and screams.